-- Are the project's intended results clearly articulated, realistic, meaningful, actionable, and linked to the need, problem, or challenge addressed by the project? - Is there evidence that the project will effect meaningful change in knowledge, skills, behaviors, capabilities, and/or attitudes of the intended audience? - Is the plan for collecting and reporting data to measure the project's success well designed and feasible? - Will the tangible products be useful? - Is there a reasonable and practical plan for sustaining the benefits of the project beyond the conclusion of this award?
+- Are the project's intended results clearly articulated, realistic, meaningful, and linked to the need, problem, or challenge addressed by the project? - Is the plan to effect meaningful change in knowledge, skills, behaviors, capabilities and/or attitudes of the target group solidly grounded and appropriately structured? - Will the products created by the project be made available and accessible to the target group? - Is the plan to sustain the benefits of the project beyond the conclusion of period of performance reasonable and practical?